-What are the advantages and disadvantages of various oil options?
-There are several things you should take into consideration when deciding what type of oil to use.
-Here’s what you need to know when selecting a cooking oil to cook with on your flat top grill.
+What are the advantages and disadvantages of various cooking oil options?
+You should consider several things when deciding what type of oil to use when cooking on your Blackstone griddle.
+Here’s what you need to know when selecting which cooking oil to cook with on your flat top grill.

 When choosing an oil, you’ll want to ensure you’re using one with a high enough smoke point.
 You’ll typically want to use something with a smoke point of at least 400°F and preferably even higher.